 Table 3 provides the results for the Lerman and Yitzhaki decompositions in 1993 and 2008.
 As per equation 3 above, the contribution of each income component to the aggregate Gini coefficient is the product of (a) the share of that component in total income, (b) the inequality in its distribution and (c) the correlation with the distribution of total income.
 Before we analyse social grants in detail it is worth noting that the main driver of income inequality in both periods is labour income.
-In 1993 labour income contributed 0.64 of total income inequality increasing to 0.73 in 2008.
-Income from other sources also contributed substantially to total income inequality at 35 percent and 26 percent respectively for 1993 and 2008.
+In 1993 labour income contributed 64% of total income inequality increasing to 73% in 2008.
+Income from other sources also contributed substantially to total income inequality at 35% and 26% respectively, for 1993 and 2008.
 Within each period both labour income and income from other sources have strong disequalizing effects.

-With regard to social grants, the decompositions suggest that these grants have either a small negligible effect or small equalizing effect on total income inequality.
+With regard to social grants, the decompositions suggest that these grants have either a negligible effect or small equalizing effect on total income inequality.
 In 1993 the pension reports a relative contribution of -0.001 increasing slightly to 0.002 in 2008.
-Other government transfers report a small negligible effect of -0.0001 in 1993 becoming more equalizing in 2008 reporting a relative contribution of -0.001.
+Other government transfers report a small negligible effect of -0.001 in 1993 becoming more equalizing in 2008 reporting a relative contribution of -0.001.
 Despite the large inequality within the distribution of the government transfer components which should favour the less fortunate, the small share of total income of these sources results in a small effect on total income inequality.
-Government transfers appears to reverse some of the disequalizing effects of labour income, however their impact is quite small.
+Government transfers appear to reverse some of the disequalizing effects of labour income, However, their impact is quite small.

 The small shares of government income characterizing the 1993 period are attributed to the modest social assistance system present in South Africa at the time.
-In 2008 the state old age pension reports a smaller share of total income (0.052).
-However the expansion of the social assistance mainly through the CSG is captured by the increase of the share of other government income's share in total income increasing to 0.065.
+In 2008 the State Old Age Pension reports a smaller share of total income (0.052).
+However, the expansion of the social assistance mainly through the CSG is captured by the increase of the share of other government income's share in total income increasing to 0.065.
 The importance of income from government assistance with respect to total income has increased between the periods due to an increase in other government transfer income while the significance of labour income has also increased between the periods.

-With regard to the Gini Coefficient of each source (G_k) , both forms of government assistance report high levels of inequality in both periods.
-The State Old Age Pension reports a Gini Coefficient of 0.8 in 1993 and 0.81 in 2008.
-Other government income reports a Gini Coefficient of 0.955 in 1993 decreasing dramatically to 0.601 in 2008.
-The high inequality in the distribution of government grants is understandable, as many individuals do not receive government assistance reporting zero income from such sources resulting in an unequal distribution of the component.
+With regard to the Gini coefficient of each source (G_k) , both forms of government assistance report high levels of inequality in both periods.
+The State Old Age Pension reports a Gini coefficient of 0.8 in 1993 and 0.81 in 2008.
+Other government income reports a Gini coefficient of 0.955 in 1993 decreasing dramatically to 0.601 in 2008.
+The high inequality in the distribution of government grants is understandable, as many individuals do not receive government assistance, reporting zero income from such sources resulting in an unequal distribution of the component.
 In line with this, it is most likely the expansion of the social assistance system through the CSG that brought down the Gini coefficient for this component.

 Then, with regard to the correlation of grant income to the distribution of total income (R_k) , Table 3 reports that these correlations are low or negative for income from social grants.
 The Old Age Pension reports a correlation of -0.008 in 1993 and 0.06 in 2008 while other government income reports a correlation in -0.09 and -0.014 in 2008 respectively.
-As grant income is means tested and supposed to target the poor, the negative coefficient is a good thing.
+As grant income is means-tested and supposed to target the poor, the negative coefficient is a good thing.
 A priori we would expect these income sources to be strongly negative.
 We do not find this strong negative relationship.
-However, it is clear that in general a rise in total income not attributed to an increase in government assistance results in a decrease in grant income.